-WVU at Parkersburg entered into a loan agreement in FY 2011 with the West Virginia Higher Education Policy Commission in the amount of \$400,000 to fund the installation of a new roof on our Downtown Parkersburg Center.
-The loan is non-interest bearing and is being repaid in semi-annual installments of \$40,000.
-The final installment on this loan was paid in July 2016.
+In December 2016, WVU at Parkersburg entered into a loan agreement in fiscal year 2017 with the West Virginia Higher Education Policy Commission in the amount of \$450,000 to fund the cost of the main building fourth floor HVAC unit.
+The loan is non-interest bearing and is being repaid in ten semi-annual installments of \$45,000.